Ho-Ro/CPM-tools/README.md

 OpenBSD added `tnylpo` to its package collection after its OpenBSD 6.8 release, so users of 6.8-current (or later) may install `tnylpo` with the command `pkg_add tnylpo`.

+[MacPorts](https://www.macports.org) provides a `tnylpo` package for MacOS users.
+If you have MacPorts installed, you can add `tnylpo` to your system by typing `sudo port install tnylpo` in a terminal window.

 ## I don't want to read 1000+ lines just to run a program!
 All CP/M program and data file names are expected in lower case;
 files called `TURBO.COM`, `M80.COM`, or `PGRM.MAC` need to be